Import One Stop Shop (IOSS) FAQs

 How do Royal Mail charge for IOSS solutions?

 There is no charge for customers using your own IOSS number with Royal Mail.

-For customers who don’t want to register themselves for IOSS, or want someone else to take responsibility for registering, calculating tax and filing tax returns we have two solutions which will be delivered via trusted partners Deloitte and Taxamo.
-The billing for those solutions is done directly between the partners and customers.
+For customers who don’t want to register themselves for IOSS, or want someone else to take responsibility for registering, calculating tax and filing tax returns there are a number of third party options widely available such as Taxamo.
+The billing for this solution is done directly between the partner and customers.
 It is not part of Royal Mail billing or invoicing.

 Do I still have to pay any handling fee for items sent using IOSS, like when using DDP?